geopandas/governance/Governance.md

 Project Maintainers are Project Contributors that have shown that they are dedicated to the ongoing development of the project through active engagement with the Community and facilitation of everyday Project activities.
-Maintainers are granted write access to one or more repositories within The Project, provide feedback on Github Issues and Discussions, review and merge Pull Requests, participate in monthly Community Meetings, vote on Steering Council members, and may be actively involved in setting the overall direction of the project.
+Maintainers are typically granted write access to one or more repositories within The Project, provide feedback on Github Issues and Discussions, review and merge Pull Requests, participate in monthly Community Meetings (which are open to all community members), vote on Steering Council members, and may be actively involved in setting the overall direction of the project.
 Project Maintainers are nominated by other Project Maintainers by sending a notification to the Project Maintainer's private mailing list.
 Other Project Maintainers will have a period of at least two weeks in which to veto a nomination; otherwise, the nominee shall become a Project Maintainer.
 No voting is necessary for selecting Project Maintainers.

 Project Maintainers who have not actively contributed to The Project for a period of 12 months will be asked if they wish to resign their write access and